willbed34/autonomousRedditVideos/README.md

 - You may need to associate a YouTube account with this code for video downloads.
 - Create venv
 - Install dependencies as needed using `requirements.txt`.
+- This disables ssl when getting the video.
+Need to figure out why this is required now.

 ## TODO
 - Automate background video capturing, select from a few categories like csg surfing, minecraft, fortnite, gta, using selection or randomizing.
 Now, we don't need to store background videos.
 DONE